getting off benzodiazepines

 Pictures of the most abused Benzos: Xanax, librium, diazepam, and Ativan.

-List of Most Addictive Benzos:
+Most Addictive Benzos:

 • Alprazolam, Brand Name: Xanax